ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 - if a fishing vessel drags up or reports catching the mooring, please mark it as `caught` in the `recovered (y/n/l)` column and include comments
 - if a receiver is found on a shoreline, please mark it as `found` and include comments

-Other accepted terms include `moved`, which is used when a mooring is recovered successfully, but was a substantial distance from its deployment location suggesting fishing activity.
+Other accepted terms include `moved`, which is used when a mooring is recovered successfully, but was a substantial distance from its deployment location suggesting fishing interactions or movement during a storm.

 ### OTN specific-columns

 Mission IDs for both the recovery and deployment missions are helpful to ensure we're able to link the mission report (notes) to the deployment history.
-These fields aren't mandatory but can be useful!
+These fields aren't mandatory but can be very useful internally!

 Consecutive deployment number is helpful for tracking stations which have been rolled-over and those which haven't yet, but is not a mandatory field.